ricardolarios/ComputerGraphics/lab0_setup/README.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+	3-4, most of it was just troubleshooting the issues with setting up the
 - Did you collaborate with any other students/TAs/Professors?
+	Erik (Prof. Anderson?
+Don't remember which he preferred) in class 1.
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - N/A
 - (Optional) What was your favorite part of the lab?
+	Actually getting the red screen to pop up!
 - (Optional) How would you improve the lab?
+	Not much, it's kind of hard to make a setup lab better improved.

+Note: (build folders will contain the build information/VS sln file/etc. from CMake)

 ## Logistics